Menu

 Genres: Comedy

-Keywords bank robber, flu, romance, carry on, cross dressing, police officer, police station, epidemic, drag, innuendo
+Keywords bank robber, flu, romance, carry on, cross dressing, black and white, police officer, police station, epidemic, drag, innuendo

 Production Companies Peter Rogers Productions